File and Folder Access Check - Checking if configuration.php is outside of public html

 Using this method, even if the web-server somehow delivers the contents of PHP files, for example due to a misconfiguration, nobody can see the contents of the real configuration file.
 Having into consideration the downside if not being able adjust the global settings it is still a good method of protecting against malicious attacks.

-One person found this article helpful.
+2 persons found this article helpful.